 Most traditional marketing techniques have digital equivalents.
 For instance, direct mail and email serve similar functions, as do print advertising and online advertising.
 But digital marketing techniques have a number of benefits that their traditional counterparts lack:

 • They are easy to scale.
 Most traditional marketing techniques are difficult to scale.
-For example, in the past, a firm’s growth was limited by the number of people their principals could meet in person.
+For example, in the past, a firm’s growth was limited by the number of people its principals could meet in person.
 Digital solutions eliminate obstacles to growth like these, and they are designed to scale with you.

 • They are more powerful.
 Digital solutions give you flexibility and options that simply are not possible in a traditional marketing environment.
 You can test an approach, determine whether or not it works and quickly change tactics—giving you unprecedented control over the entire process.